Skip to Content

 • Software workshops

 • The groups will be led by the students themselves with oversight from faculty, TAs, and course volunteers.
-The Course Directors, Course Coordinator, and TAs will also be available to “float” between groups to facilitate discussions.
+The Course Directors and TAs will also be available to “float” between groups to facilitate discussions.

 • Students will be graded on individual participation and as teams where appropriate (presentations, projects, etc.).